VinceZK/json-on-relations/README.md

 8. afterEntityReading: Use this AddIn to add logic after an entity instance is read.

 ### Register User Functions
-User Function allows you to implement arbitrary business logic.
-It has 3 parameters, with the first one 'input' pointing to the *req.body* passed by ExpressJS.
+With User Function, you can implement arbitrary business logic.

+A User Function has 3 parameters, with the first one 'input' pointing to the *req.body* passed by ExpressJS.
-The second parameter is 'user' which points the logon user context passed by PassportJS.
+The second parameter is 'user' which points the user session context passed by PassportJS.
 The third one is a callback function for the returned value which will be read by the client.

 If you register a User Function as following: